Am I Using Faulty Tools?

 2 Kings 6:1-7

-Elisha has succeeded Elijah as a prophet to the Northern Kingdom (2 Kings 2: I - I 8).
+Elisha has now succeeded Elijah as a prophet to the Northern Kingdom (2 Kings 2:1-18).
 He has by now already prophesied and God has performed a few miracles through him.
 But now we will see something peculiar, he makes an axe head float.
-This incident shows how God cares for His children and how He can provide for them in the little things of life.
-We also learn of Elisha's interaction with everyday people.
+This situation shows how God cares for His children and how He can provide for them in the little things of life.
+We also learn of Elisha’s interaction with everyday people.
 We cannot forget where we came from and do not become so engaged with the act of service that we forget the reason and to whom we serve.

 Here we see a few students (sons of prophets).
 The students wanted to go build a new place to study in because where they were at was beginning to get too small.
 This may be due to an increase in the number of students.
 They even decided to build the new school themselves.
 Not only that, but they also wanted Elisha to go with them.